Education_System_in_India

 Key Highlights of the New Education Policy (NEP) 2020

-• School curriculum will be focused more on core concepts and the pedagogy will introduce more practical learning.
+The school curriculum will be focused more on core concepts, and the pedagogy will introduce more practical learning:

-• Introduction of vocational education from 6th grade.
+• Introduction of vocational education from the 6th grade.

-• Higher education will be multidisciplinary with an aim of all universities to become multidisciplinary by 2040.
+• Higher education will be multidisciplinary, with the aim for all universities to become multidisciplinary by 2040.

 • All levels of school education will be singularly regulated